 Traditionally, some people experience motion sickness with VR and 360 videos.
 However, the GoPro 360 Max camera has impressive built-in stabilization, which allows for more movement.
 See in the video below two examples of this.

 We encourage you to play with movement and show us the environment.
 However, please keep in mind that any movement should be done slowly and without sudden movement.

 This allows the audience to settle into the scene and allow them to explore their surroundings without feeling motion sick.

 Since the audience can view everything, make sure that the camera’s surroundings are visually interesting.
 Be aware that in 360/VR video, objects and people may seem further away than they appear, so if you are highlighting a person’s emotion or an object, make sure it can be read on camera.

 However, be careful of the stitch line where the camera lenses meet up.
 Sometimes this can distort the footage and make it unusable.
 The stitch line is usually on the side of the camera, so always make sure your main action is happening in the centre of the front and back cameras.

 Sometimes 360 videos are edited too quickly for the audience to settle into the scene.
 Let the camera sit and absorb the action and its surroundings so that the editor has more to work with and the audience has time to ground themselves and gather the emotion.

 One of the best things to do when you receive a 360/VR camera is to just experiment with it.
 Do what feels right to you and try things out.
 There is never any harm in trying.

-Please submit your footage via the dropbox link which will be provided to you at the start of the project and email firstname.lastname@example.org and email@example.com to confirm the footages’ delivery.
+5) Upload the footage to Google Drive/DropBox and send it over to us.
+The link which will be provided to you at the start of the project and email email@example.com and firstname.lastname@example.org to confirm the footages’ delivery.